-&lt;sup>5 Insert the appropriate term, such as "Directors or Board of Management".
+4 Insert the appropriate term, such as "Directors" or "Board of Management".

-Please sign and return the attached copy of this letter to indicate that it is in accordance with your understanding of the arrangements for our review of the Accounts Receivable Aged Trial Balance [name of document] .
+Please sign and return the attached copy of this letter to indicate that it is in accordance with your understanding of the arrangements for our review of the Accounts Receivable Aged Trial Balance [name of document].